AngeloJacobo/RISC-V/README.md

 ## SIMPLE TESTBENCH
-The hex file `./hexfile/inst.hex` contains the test instructions.This is used to initialize the instruction memory regfile using the `readmemh` command.
-Below are the test instructions used.
-In comments are the equivalent assembly code of each hex instruction and its expected results.
+The hex file `./hexfile/inst.hex` contains the test instructions as shown below.
+This is used to initialize the instruction memory regfile using the `readmemh` command.
+In comments are the equivalent assembly codes of each hex instruction and its expected results.

 ```verilog
 //memory address 0x1000 is initialized to 0x12345678